cpu900/SpaceShot/README.md

 ## **📚 About the Project**
 Learning the basic structure and syntax of the C# language, as well as how to utilize the common features of the .NET Framework to develop programs with graphical user interface.

+Note: the highest scores are saved to `highscore.txt`

 ---

 ## **🙏 The Game Rules**